- The Login

-The fourth step toward setting up a new course allows the free input of various data:
+The fourth step towards a new course allows free input of various data:

 1. Registration procedure (optional if a registration procedure has been previously activated).
-Here you stipulate the details of the registration procedure.
+Here you determinr the details for registration procedure.
 Please specify the following:

 If you have selected a registration procedure with a lottery date, you must stipulate the latter here.
 After this date, free places will be distributed to students who were not given a place in your contingent, but were still justified in desiring to enroll in the course.

-If you have decided on the variant for place allocation in the sequence of registration, now stipulate when the contingentisation will be rescinded.
-Also in this case, the following procedure applies, i.e. that after the declared date, other students whose contingent was already completed have the possibility of subsequently getting into the course.
-In this case as well, students who are not in an appropriate field of studies will not be admitted unless you have added a contingent for other fields of study.
+If you decided which variant for place allocation you would like to use in the sequence of registration, now you have stipulate at which point the contingentisation will be rescinded.
+Also in case, the following procedure applies, after the declared date other students, whose contingent were already completed, are able to get into the course.
+In this case, students who are not in an appropriate field of studies will not be admitted unless you have added a contingent for other fields of study.

-If you decided to protect the course with a password, you are now requested to specify this password and to repeat it as confirmation.
+If you decided to protect the course with a password, at this point you have to specify a password and to repeat it as confirmation.

 Similarly, you are now requested to enter a start date if you do not desire to have a regular course begin in the first or second week of the semester.